HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 <link rel="prefetch" href="/library.js" as="script">
 ```

-The `prefetch` link allows you to recommend to the browser that a resource might be required by the next navigation.
+The `prefetch` hint allows you to recommend to the browser that a resource might be required by the next navigation.
 The browser may initiate a low-priority request for the resource, possibly improving the user experience as it would be fetched from the cache when needed.
 While resource may be fetched in advanced with `prefetch`, it will not be preprocessed or executed until the user navigates to the page which requires the resource.

 #### `prerender`